Workspace Trust has been significantly adjusted. VisualStudioCode 1.5.8 released

 It's not surprising, but you can now adjust the behavior of whether or not to display the "Do you trust the creator of the files in this folder?" prompt mentioned at the beginning

-If you're wondering what this is, Visual Studio Code Workspace Trust security.
-VSCode developers are convinced that this feature helps reduce security risks, saying, "We believe it is important that developers can safely browse code."
-However, it's easy to
+For those wondering what this is all about, the Visual Studio Code Workspace Trust security documentation, but the VS Code developers seem to firmly believe that this feature plays a role in reducing our security risks, with statements like "we believe it is important that developers can safely browse code."
+However, it's

-imagine that there are a certain number of people who don't want to see this dialog every time they open a new project, so we've created an adjustment option!
+easy to imagine that there are a certain number of people who don't want to see this dialog every time they open a new project, so they've created an option to adjust it!

 By the way, it seems that you can read and write code without any problems even if you open it in restricted mode, but there are the following restrictions